sjentsch/lsjDocs/Other/StatTheory.rst

 in our little side game.
 After seeing this new batch, our conversation
 continues:

    Six wins in a row for Duke Wellesley.
-Thit is starting to feel a bit suspicious.
+This is starting to feel a bit suspicious.
 I am still not certain, but I reckon that he is going to win the next one too.
 I guess I do not see that.
 Sure, I agree that Wellesley has won six in a row, but I do not see any logical reason